CtrlK

 Conciseness

 Extremely verbose at ~300+ lines.
-Much of the content explains concepts Claude already understands (what product vision is, what tech stacks are, benefits of documentation).
-Sections like 'Benefits', 'Core Philosophy', and 'Common Anti-Patterns' are largely things Claude knows.
-The 'Integration with Development Tools' section gives vague IDE/CI suggestions that add little actionable value.
+Much of the content explains concepts Claude already understands (what product vision is, what tech stacks are, benefits of documentation, anti-patterns like 'stale context').
+Sections like 'Benefits', 'Core Philosophy', 'Common Anti-Patterns', and 'Best Practices' are largely generic advice that doesn't earn its token cost.
+The skill could be reduced to ~30% of its size without losing actionable information.

 1 / 3